logicalhacking/lh-docker-isabelle/README.md

   running Isabelle and tools based on Isabelle (e.g., HOL-TestGen).

-* [isabelle](isabelle/Dockerfile) provides a parametrized Dockerfile to generate docker images for various Isabelle versions.
+* [isabelle](isabelle/Dockerfile) provides a parametrized Dockerfile to generate docker images for various Isabelle versions, including a copy of the most recent version of the [AFP](https://www.isa-afp.org) available for the specified version of Isabelle.

 ## Authors